site-prism/site_prism/README.md

 SitePrism.use_all_there_gem = true
 ```

-Make sure as well to require the gem code by doing `require 'site_prism_at'`
+Make sure as well to require the gem code by doing `require 'site_prism/all_there'`

 ## Sections